colabhd/thesisbr/docs/src/content/docs/sobre/02-equipe.md

 ---
-title: Teste Guide
+title: Sobre a equipe
 description: A guide in my new Starlight docs site.
-slug: 'contribuindo/contato'
+slug: 'sobre/equipe'
 sidebar:
-  order: 7
+  order: 2

 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.